GoogleCloudPlatform/gcsfuse/docs/installing.md

 ## Git

-The `go get` command bbelow will need to fetch source code from GitHub, which requires [Git][git].
+The `go get` command below will need to fetch source code from GitHub, which requires [Git][git].
 If the `git` binary is not installed on your system, download it [here][git-download] or install it by some other means (for example on Google Compute Engine Debian instances you can run: